vam3r/genbot/README.md

 ## Key Features

-- **Stunning User Interface:** GiftMaster boasts an impressive and visually appealing UI.
-- **User-Friendly Dashboard:** Our dashboard makes configuration a breeze.
-- **Easy Setup:** GiftMaster is designed for simplicity, making it accessible for everyone.
+- **Easy Setup:** This bot is designed for simplicity, making it accessible for everyone.
 - **Slash Command Support:** We fully support Discord's slash commands for seamless interactions.

 ## Dependencies